matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 - `@matterlabs/hardhat-zksync-solc` for smart contract compilation.
 - `@matterlabs/hardhat-zksync-deploy` for smart contract deployment.

-If you want learn more about hardhat itself, check out their [documentation](https://hardhat.org/getting-started/).
+To learn more about hardhat itself, check out their [documentation](https://hardhat.org/getting-started/).

 This tutorial shows how to set up a zkSync hardhat project from scratch.

 ## Prerequisities

-For this tutorial, you will need the following programs to be installed on your computer:
+For this tutorial, the following programs must be installed:

 - `yarn` package manager. `npm` examples will be added soon.
 - `Docker` for compilation.